piqnt/planck.js/docs/pages/body.md

 The body class has some utility functions to help you transform points and vectors between local and world space.

-A localPoint is a coordination relative to body's origin.
+A `localPoint` is a coordinate relative to the body's origin.
-A worldPoint is a coordination relative to world's origin.
+A `worldPoint` is a coordinate relative to the world's origin.

-A localVector is a vector between two points relative to body's origin.
+A `localVector` is a vector between two points relative to the body's origin.
-A worldVector is a vector between two points relative to world's origin.
+A `worldVector` is a vector between two points relative to the world's origin.

-Here point means a point's 2D coordination, vector means the vector between two points.
+Here "point" means a point's 2D coordinate, "vector" means the vector between two points.
-In point conversion both position and angel of body are considered, in vector conversion only angle.
+In point conversion both position and angle of body are considered, in vector conversion only angle.

 ```js
 body.getWorldPoint(localPoint); // Vec2